jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 In case you can communicate via HTTP, but installation with ``conda`` fails on connectivity problems to HTTPS servers, you can disable using SSL for ``conda``.

-.. warning:: Disable SSL in communication is generally not recommended and involves potential security risk.
+.. warning:: Disabling SSL in communication is generally not recommended and involves potential security risk.
     But for testing purposes, this step can help you to get rid of all HTTPS problems in ``conda`` quickly.

 .. code:: bash